soixantecircuits/awesome-app-js/README.md

 # Awesome app

-All the lib we have used and we love.
-This list respect the Single [Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).
+This document list all the javascript libs used at [Soixante circuits](http://soixantecircuits.fr).
+They are compatible with Webpack and run in the browser and / or node only.

+There are tons of libs out there.
+You certainly not need them all.
+For sure it's a pain to test, check, and push the limit of each of them when you start a new project.
+To ease the process of development, we decided to stick to some of the libs we really enjoyed to use.
+They are selected because they did not fail our test and have been use in website or in application for clients and for internal projects.
+All of them are under the **MIT licence**.
+Every month we test the ease of use, the learning curve, the maintenance of these libs.
+We won't reinvent the wheel so lets keep improving and focus our energy on the libs that already exist.
-This means, each of them do something chirurgically and do it well.
+This list respects the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).
+This means each of them do something chirurgically and do it well.
 When you build your project you will not need them all :)

 [<img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/c2/Hexagonal.svg/295px-Hexagonal.svg.png" align="right" width=100>](https://github.com/soixantecircuits/neodymium) This list is maintened continuously and serves as a startup prompt for [Neodymium Generator](https://github.com/soixantecircuits/neodymium).
 **Neodymium** allows to built interactive applications fast and without any pain.
 It brings Webpack and tested set of libs out of the box, tested in production ready projects.

+Let's build something great ! ⚒

 ## Routing
 Name | Description | npm command | Trend